Information

 Paula Boyden graduated from the Royal Veterinary College, University of London in 1992.
 She spent 11 years in general practice, both mixed and latterly companion animal practice, before moving into a technical role in industry in 2003.

-Paula is a founder member and past treasurer of the Association of Charity Vets and board member of the Blue Dog Trust.
-She chairs the Pet Advertising Advisory Group (PAAG), is vice chair of the Canine and Feline Sector group, sits on the RSPCA’s Prosecutions Oversight Panel and is a member of the Wales Animal Health and Welfare Framework Group.
-She has sat on working groups for both the British Veterinary Association (BVA) and the British Small Animal Veterinary Association (BSAVA).
-In 2017 Paula received BSAVA’s J A Wight Memorial Award for her contribution to the welfare of companion animals.
+Paula is a founder member and past treasurer of the Association of Charity Vets (now the Shelter and Charity Vet Association).
+She is Chair of the Canine and Feline Sector group, sits on the RSPCA’s Prosecutions Oversight Panel and BVA's Policy Committee.
+Paula previously sat on the Wales Animal Health and Welfare Framework Group and has sat on working groups for the British Small Animal Veterinary Association (BSAVA).

 Professor Marie Haskell